sunfounder/picar-x/docs/source/ezblock_ultrasonic.rst

 Ultrasonic Sensor Test
 ============================

 PiCar-X has Ultrasonic Sensor that can be used for experiments such as obstacle avoidance and automatic follow.
-Here we will try to use Ultrasonic to read the distance (unit: cm).
+Here we will try to use Ultrasonic to read the distance (unit: cm).

 **TIPS**